 1. David N. Baker - See notes on Young Baker above.

 2. Martha Goff - See notes above.

 3. Catherine Baker - See notes above.

 Richard’s third wife is also a relative of the Smiths and Jacksons.
 Elizabeth Garrett has her name sometimes mistaken as Elizabeth Jackson.
 Her maiden name is Garrett.
 Elizabeth's mother, Mahala Hamilton, first married John Garrett and had two children, one of which was Elizabeth.
 Mahala later married William Pentecost Jackson and had 7 more children.
-Therefore, Elizabeth's name is often mistaken as her mother's and siblings' surname of Jackson.
+Therefore, Elizabeth's name is often mistaken as her mother's and half-siblings' surname of Jackson.

 William Pentecost Jackson's first wife was Jane "Jinny" Salle.
 One of two children of William Pentecost & Jinny Jackson is Andrew Phillip Jackson.